ScriptGuider/UserInputService/README.md

 Note: `Keys["KeyName"]` can be used as an abbreviation for `Keys["KeyName"].KeyUp`.
 Example given in code above with variable declaration `R`

 ## Mouse events
-Mouse events remain the same as just creating them normally on the real PlayerMouse object.
+Mouse events remain the same as just creating them normally on the PlayerMouse object.
 For example, creating a Button1Down event would be done like so:

 ```lua
 local UserInputService = require(UserInputServiceModule)